Logo Icon

 Meet the CLAT 2026 Hyderabad Topper: Background & Early Start

 Asmita is from Hyderabad and was in Class 12 during her CLAT 2026 attempt.
-She began her CLAT preparation from Class 11 and steadily built her section-wise strength over two years.
+She began her CLAT preparation in Class 11 and steadily built her section-wise strength over two years.
 She also shared that she did not take classroom coaching anywhere else—her journey was largely guided by LegalEdge mentorship and test series support.

 LegalEdge Journey: “Only LegalEdge – Mentorship + Test Series”